Build Note

 • The tools involved and what each one owns.

-• Test paths used before handoff.
+• Test paths used before handoff, including public-path tests where relevant.

 • What the client should monitor after launch.